Workshop Series 2025-26

 18 February – Victims’ Duties and Victim-Blaming: accountability as a deliberative exercise

-Dr Ashwini Vasanthakumar (Queen’s Law School, Ontario)
+Author: Ashwini Vasanthakumar (Queen’s Law School, Ontario)

 4 March –Why the Rule of Recognition is Not About Validity

-Author: Dr Paolo Sandro (Leeds)
+Author: Paolo Sandro (Leeds)

 18 March – The Shape of Private Law

-Author: Prof Steve Hedley (UCC)
+Author: Steve Hedley (UCC)

 1 April – Extra Hungry Judges: Why AI Exacerbates some Problems it Purports to Solve

-Author: Dr Amin Ebrahimi Afrouzi (UCLA)
+Author: Amin Ebrahimi Afrouzi (UCLA)

 Date TBA – Book Symposium : Status in Law and Morality (OUP 2026)

-Author: Prof George Letsas (UCL)
+Author: George Letsas (UCL)

 The convenors would like to gratefully acknowledge the funding support of Maynooth University School of Law and Criminology.